corneliusdavid/AutoGetIt/README.md

 _Originally Written in Delphi 10.4.1, tested on the update to Delphi 10.4.2: installed over 75 packages in less than 30 minutes!_

+## Delphi 13 ##

+_NOTE: The GetItCmd.exe that ships with Delphi 13 raises an error when redirecting its output and does not return all the results.
+Therefore, AutoGetIt does not work (yet) with Delphi 13.
+As soon as there is a fix, this repository will be updated._

 ## Build ##

 This code, as stated above, was originally written in Delphi 10.4 Sydney; it was upgraded to Delphi 11 Alexandria and now is maintained in Delphi 12 Athens.
 It uses an [ImageCollection](http://docwiki.embarcadero.com/RADStudio/Athens/en/Supporting_high-DPI_images_with_the_Image_Collection_and_Virtual_ImageList_components) componet which was introduced in Delphi 10.3 Rio, so is not compatible with versions of Delphi before that.
 However, the compiled application is available here (click on [Releases](https://github.com/corneliusdavid/AutoGetIt/releases)) which supports the GetIt command-line tool back to Delphi 10.2 Tokyo.